KC-Dream/MusicPlayer/README.md

 -More Songs added

--May included few songs/music from Lofi, Nightcore, Electronic, Hindi, Vietnamese, Spanish and more
+-May included few songs/music from Lofi, Nightcore, Electronic, Hindi, Vietnamese, Spanish and more.

+-Different pictures for each song being played

+-History Page added to record each music played, clicked, or visited.

+-Larger file size compared to the UI Design 9

+-About Page probably needs improvements

+-Haven't fixed the screen resizing issue and mobile size issue, since new design